quasarstream/PHP-FFmpeg-video-streaming/README.md

 - **Android**
     - DASH and HLS: [ExoPlayer](https://github.com/google/ExoPlayer)

-## Contributing
+## Contributing and Reporting bug

 I'd love your help in improving, correcting, adding to the specification.
 Please [file an issue](https://github.com/aminyazdanpanah/PHP-FFmpeg-video-streaming/issues) or [submit a pull request](https://github.com/aminyazdanpanah/PHP-FFmpeg-video-streaming/pulls).

-Please see [Contributing File](https://github.com/aminyazdanpanah/PHP-FFmpeg-video-streaming/blob/master/CONTRIBUTING.md) for more information.
+- Please see [Contributing File](https://github.com/aminyazdanpanah/PHP-FFmpeg-video-streaming/blob/master/CONTRIBUTING.md) for more information.

-## Security
+- Please for reporting bugs just [file an issue](https://github.com/aminyazdanpanah/PHP-FFmpeg-video-streaming/issues).

-If you discover a security vulnerability within this package, please send an e-mail to Amin Yazdanpanah via: contact [AT] aminyazdanpanah • com.
+- If you discover a security vulnerability within this package, please send an e-mail to Amin Yazdanpanah via: contact [AT] aminyazdanpanah • com.

-## Reporting Bugs
-Please for reporting bugs just [file an issue](https://github.com/aminyazdanpanah/PHP-FFmpeg-video-streaming/issues).

 ## Credits